bokeh/bokeh/sphinx/source/docs/gallery.rst

 =================

 The best place to immediately experiment with Bokeh in notebooks is in the `live tutorial notebooks`_ hosted online by MyBinder.
-Static versions of these may also be viewed online (or downloaded and executed locally) at the `Bokeh NBViewer Gallery`_.

 .. _gallery_static_examples: